Freediving blackout: Ascent blackout

-An ascent blackout, or deep water blackout, is a loss of consciousness caused by cerebral hypoxia on ascending from a deep freedive or breath-hold dive, typically of ten metres or more when the swimmer does not necessarily experience an urgent need to breathe and has no other obvious medical condition that might have caused it.
-Victims typically black out close to the surface, usually within the top three metres, sometimes even as they break surface and have often been seen to approach the surface without apparent distress only to sink away.
+An ascent blackout, or deep water blackout, is a loss of consciousness caused by cerebral hypoxia on ascending from a deep free dive or breath-hold dive, typically of ten metres or more, when the swimmer does not necessarily experience an urgent need to breathe and has no other obvious medical condition that might have caused it.
+Victims typically black out close to the surface, usually within the top three metres, sometimes even as they break surface, and have often been seen to approach the surface without apparent distress only to sink away.
 It is quite rare for blackouts to occur while at the bottom or in the early stages of ascent; divers who drown in these stages are usually found to have inhaled water, indicating that they were conscious and succumbed to an uncontrollable urge to breathe rather than blacking out.
 Victims are usually established practitioners of deep breath-hold diving, are fit, strong swimmers and have not experienced problems before.
 Blackout by this mechanism may occur even after surfacing from depth and breathing has commenced if the inhaled oxygen has not yet reached the brain and may be referred to as a surface blackout.

 The partial pressure of oxygen in the air in the lungs controls the oxygen loading of blood.
 A critical pO_{2} of 30 mmHg in the lungs will sustain consciousness when breathing is resumed after a breath-hold dive.
 This is about 4% oxygen in the lungs and 45% oxygen saturation of the arterial blood.
 At 30 msw (4 bar), 2% by volume oxygen in the lung gas gives a pO_{2} of 60 mmHg.
 At 10 msw (2 bar), for the same 2% oxygen, the pO_{2} would be 30 mmHg, i.e. marginal.
 At the surface the same 2% oxygen drops to 15 mmHg, ignoring metabolic use.

-Three factors are thought to be involved: Voluntary suppression of breathing and rapid depressurisation are necessarily present, and self-induced hypocapnia by hyperventilation is known to be present in many cases.
-Depressurisation on ascent is an explanation for the shallow depth of ascent blackouts but does not fully explain all cases unless accompanied by an underlying suppression of the urge to breathe through self-induced hypocapnia via hyperventilation.
+Three factors are thought to be involved: voluntary suppression of breathing and rapid depressurisation are necessarily present, and self-induced hypocapnia by hyperventilation is known to be present in many cases.
+Depressurisation on ascent is one explanation for the shallow depth of ascent blackouts but does not fully explain all cases, unless accompanied by an underlying suppression of the urge to breathe through self-induced hypocapnia via hyperventilation.